 A typical treatment will last about 30 minutes.

 This a difficult question to answer because each patient is unique.
-Dr. Jordana will develop an individulized treatment plan based on your specific symptoms and health history.
+Our naturopath will develop an individulized treatment plan based on your specific symptoms and health history.